 This will prevent any of the primers or paint from touching your items.

-If there are any drawers, you’ll want to remove them as well.
+If there are any drawers, you’ll also want to remove them.

 Take the doors and drawers to a well-ventilated room such as a garage or if it is a nice day, take them outside.